-The Hook 5 P includes a speed system with a maximum travel of 13 cm.
+The HOOK 5 includes a speed system with maximum travel depending on its size (see Full speed-bar).

 The speed system is engaged when the pilot pushes the speed-bar - not included as standard with this glider model - with their feet (see 2.5.1 Speed system assembly)

 The speed system uses an action/reaction system.
-Released, the speed-bar is set to neutral.
+Released, the speedbar is set to neutral.
 When the bar is pushed using the feet, the wing accelerates.
 The speed can be regulated by varying the pressure on the bar.
 Once the pressure on the bar is released, the speed system returns to the neutral setting.